Chat Integration

 So depending on the context, we associate a bit different click handlers with the button, that terminates the call for the current user:

-Reject an incoming call Our RingingCallControls attaches the following callback to the CancelCallButton button that rejects the call:
+Reject an incoming call Our RingingCallControls attaches the following callback to the CancelCallButton button that rejects the incoming call:

 <CancelCallButton